Salem Camp Meeting

 This with Sardis Campground, soon after established some ten miles away, was of inestimable value in conserving the pristine values of the fathers and founders of all that community, for a host of souls brought into the kingdom of God have scattered abroad to become preachers, lay leaders, and saintly mothers to the glory of God.
 The godly men and women who founded the camp meeting have gone to their reward.
 May their children and children's children conserve their inheritance and transmit the holy fire to generations yet unborn, that they may praise the Lord."

-In the late 1800's a tabernacle was built that was about eighty square feet and open on all sides.
-The first seats were split boards and puncheons laid across logs with no backs.
+The first seats in the "shed" were split boards and puncheons laid across logs with no backs.
 The pulpit was at one end of the shed with a platform for singers and other preachers behind the pulpit.
 Since electricity was not yet available, the evening meetings were lighted in the following manner.
 Scaffolds about four feet high were built on the four sides of the shed at a safe distance and covered with dirt.
 Fires were built here with rich pine knots which provided the light.

-At some time in the early 1900's, a generator (small power plant) would be set up on the campgrounds to provide electricity for lighting the arbor.
+By 1900 a number of campsites and wells were established on the property.
+By 1925 several permanent "tents" had been built and attendance was estimated at 500 people per day.
+In 1936 some 68 families consisting of over 300 people were camping.
+Some time in the early 1900's, a generator (small power plant) would be set up on the campgrounds to provide electricity for lighting the arbor.
 This probably continued until about 1940 -- well after Little Rock and Benton residents had electricity.
 Rural areas such as the Salem Community had been neglected by electric companies until after the government established the Rural Electrification Administration.

 1945 August Garland C. Taylor, pastor of Gardner Memorial Methodist Church, North Little Rock preached the morning and evening services.
 Brother C. B. Wyatt, pastor at Grady was in charge of the music, and Mrs. Pauline Weger of Salem was the musician.
 Each day a different pastor preached for the 3 PM services.